Best Running Shoes For Women

 - Incredibly comfortable

 - Well designed sole for improved gate performance

 - Unreliable sizing

 As with many other styles of Nikes, these shoes are offered in simple black-on-black options, and they are also available in many different bright colors to suit everyone’s style.
 The top is a breathable mesh textile and the rubber sole has a basic design using color themes from the top of the shoe.

 These shoes are incredibly light, yet they still offer ample support without sacrificing flexibility and agility.
-The dual-density foam midsole is incredibly durable, supportive, and conforms to the shape of the runners foot over time.
-Unlike some of the other running shoes to make this list the TR 6 is designed with an internal strap that delivers support for multi directional movement.
+The dual-density foam midsole is incredibly durable, supportive, and conforms to the shape of the runner's foot over time.
+Unlike some of the other running shoes to make this list the TR 6 is designed with an internal strap that delivers support for multi-directional movement.
 The dome-like grips on the sole promote agility for quick turns for faster movements.
 These shoes are great for urban running, for trail running, and for outdoor activities such as crossfit or obstacle courses.
-Due to inferior traction, these running shoes are not idea for treacherous terrains or inclimate weather.
+Due to inferior traction, these running shoes are not ideal for treacherous terrains or inclimate weather.